Evelyn (Edison) Newman: Philanthropy

 Newman was known as the "queen of fundraising" in the St. Louis community.
 In 1960, she helped create a high-end used clothing store to support the Scholarship Foundation of St. Louis.
-Since then, ScholarShop stores in Webster Groves and Clayton generated about $23 million in interest-free loans and grants for college students.
-She is also noted with establishing such local traditions as the Greater St. Louis Book Fair, the Gypsy Caravan (benefiting the St. Louis Symphony), the Little Shop Around the Corner (benefiting the Missouri Botanical Garden), as well as the Sophia M. Sachs Butterfly House at Faust County Park in Chesterfield, MO which was inspired from her travels to Thailand visiting the butterfly house.
+Since then, ScholarShop stores in Webster Groves and Clayton have generated about $23 million in interest-free loans and grants for college students.
+She is also noted with establishing such local traditions as the Greater St. Louis Book Fair, the Gypsy Caravan (benefiting the St. Louis Symphony), the Little Shop Around the Corner (benefiting the Missouri Botanical Garden), as well as the Sophia M. Sachs Butterfly House at Faust County Park in Chesterfield, Missouri, which was inspired from her travels to Thailand visiting the butterfly house.

 In the 1980s, Newman was the first executive director of Forest Park Forever, the nonprofit organization that has helped turn Forest Park into one of the region's biggest attractions, which has grown to a $6.5 million annual operating budget and an endowment of more than $75 million.

 Newman was a co-founding director in 1980 of The First Street Forum, what is now Contemporary Art Museum St. Louis.

 Awards and honors

-Evelyn Newman has an honorary doctorate from the University of Missouri–St. Louis and received the Robert S. Brookings Award from Washington University in St. Louis.
+Evelyn Newman was awarded an honorary doctorate from the University of Missouri–St. Louis and received the Robert S. Brookings Award from Washington University in St. Louis.
 She was also the first recipient of the Award for Lifetime Achievement of the Arts & Education Council.